It’s happening: The holiday travel surge is officially on.

 A pair of trusted traveler programs can help you skip the lines at security.
 The first and most popular option is TSA PreCheck, a government-run security program that gets you in a shorter, dedicated queue at the airport.
 You get to keep your shoes, belt and a light jacket on.
 No need to take your laptop or carry-on approved liquids out of your bag, either.
 It makes the entire process far less stressful.
 After your first trip through security with PreCheck, you’ll wonder why you didn’t get it sooner.

 PreCheck costs $85 for a five-year membership.
-And, better yet, you get PreCheck with Global Entry, the traveler program that helps you get through immigration faster when returning to the United States.
-At $100 for five years of both programs, it makes Global Entry a no-brainer.
+But you might want to consider a different program: You get PreCheck with Global Entry, the trusted traveler program that helps you get through immigration faster when returning to the United States.
+At $100 for five years of both programs, it makes Global Entry a two-for-one – and a no-brainer.

 Even better: You can get it for free.
-A handful of credit cards cover the fees for either Global Entry or PreCheck.
-Check our list of credit card perks to see if your card is included.
+A handful of popular travel credit cards cover the fees for either Global Entry or PreCheck.
+Just pay for your application with one of these cards and voila: The credit kicks in automatically to cover the entire cost.

 Another option is CLEAR, an independent trusted traveler program involving both fingerprints and a retinal scan.
 You can enroll online and finalize your membership at the airport.
-If you frequently depart from a Delta hub city like Minneapolis-St. Paul (MSP), Detroit (DTW) or Atlanta (ATL), CLEAR is worth a look.
+If you frequently depart from a Delta hub city – like Minneapolis-St. Paul (MSP), Detroit (DTW) or Atlanta (ATL) – or United hubs of Denver (DEN), Newark (EWR), or Washington, D.C.-Dulles (IAD), CLEAR is easily worth a look.

-CLEAR isn’t available everywhere: It’s currently running at 26 airports and counting, plus a handful of professional sports stadiums.
+The one hitch is that CLEAR isn’t available everywhere: It’s currently running at 37 U.S. airports and counting, plus a handful of professional sports stadiums.
 Expect that number to continue to grow.

 Relax Inside a Lounge

-With millions of travelers on the move, your airport terminal could be full in the next few weeks.
+With a few million travelers on the move, your airport terminal could be full in the next few weeks.
 Need an escape (and maybe a drink)?
 You’re looking for an airport lounge.

 At a minimum, you’ll get free drinks and snacks, a place to recharge your devices and far better seating than the stiff chairs at your gate.
 In major hubs and overseas, you might find full buffets, a la carte dining, showers, and even private sleeping rooms.

-Check out the app Loungebuddy or the site Sleeping in Airports for a rundown of what lounges are available at any airport.
-Both tools will also tell you whether you can buy a single-visit day pass to a lounge.
+Check out the app Loungebuddy for a rundown of what lounges are available at any airport.
+Loungebuddy will also tell you whether you can buy a single-visit day pass to a lounge.

-But a handful of credit cards will get you access to more than 1,000 airport lounges worldwide for free.
-One of our favorites is the Platinum Card from American Express, which opens more lounge doors than any other credit card.
+But rather than paying upfront per visit, the best way to get into airport lounges is by holding the right premium travel credit card.
+One of our favorites is the Platinum Card® from American Express, which opens more lounge doors than any other credit card.